AequilibraE/aequilibrae/docs/source/project_tables.rst

 This condition is ensured by specific trigger checking whether the new link_type exists in the link table.
 If if it does not, the transaction will fail.

+We also need to update the **modes** field the nodes connected to the link with a new string of all the different link type IDs connected to them.

 .. _tables_section6.2.5.2: